San Diego California DMV Updates for Coronavirus COVID-19

-Many good things have come out of this Coronavirus COVID-19 pandemic crisis, including fresh (unpolluted) air, beautiful cloud formations, endless kind acts, unemployed Thailand elephants returning home after 20 years, and spending quality time with the ones you love.
+Many good things have come out of this Coronavirus COVID-19 pandemic crisis, including fresh (unpolluted) air, beautiful cloud formations, endless kind acts, unemployed Thailand elephants returning home after 20 years, spending quality time with the ones you love and a newly designed California DMV website.

-Californians need to visit DMV for their driver’s license and registration.
+Californians can still go online to visit DMV for their driver’s license and registration.
 This article discusses new online services (who wants to go to the DMV anyway!) and new, safer visits upon reopening of field offices.
 Unless “urgent,” DMV prefers it if you do it online if available.
-More offices are opening.

 After closing, the DMV is in the process of reopening its miserable field offices to help folks get their REAL ID driver’s license, register their vehicle, or take the required eye, written or driving tests.
 But it’s going to take time.